gearglow/ReptiliaWithATwist/The List.md

 Elysia gasped, whether in shock our outrage she wasn't sure.

-"There was a prophecy made about you and Voldemort," Janet continued, "and he's taken it to mean that you need to sacrifice yourself in order for Voldemort to finally be defeated for good.
+"There was a prophecy made about you and Voldemort," Janet continued.
+"A fake one, I might add -- and he's taken it to mean that you need to sacrifice yourself in order for Voldemort to finally be defeated for good.
 So he manipulated events to, first, bring the child of the prophecy to light -- it could have been either you or Neville Longbottom -- and then, once it was clear (to him, anyway) that the prophecy referred to you, he had you raised in such a way that you'd be willing to sacrifice yourself to defeat Voldemort without a second thought.
 He's desperate, not necessarily malicious, but he's also been drinking his own Kool-Aid, and he's developed a somewhat severe case of tunnel vision where you and Voldemort are concerned."

 "But... *why?* Why does he think that I have to die?"